grew-nlp/grew_doc/content/parsing.md

 ## Parsing with the GRS

-If we supposed that the file `test.melt` contains a POS-tagged sentence like:
+If we supposed that the file `test.melt` contains a POS-tagged sentence like the one given above:

 ```
 La/DET/le souris/NC/souris a/V/avoir été/VPP/être mangée/VPP/manger par/P/par le/DET/le chat/NC/chat ./PONCT/.